srigee/smartEquipApplicationExercise/README.md

-# serverclient
+# Smart Equip Exercise

 default port: 8083

 To change port navigate to resources/application.properties Change the server.port value.

-The following project is a smartEquipExercise application implemented using spring boot and H2 Database.
+The following project is a smartEquipExercise application implemented using Java 8 and Spring Boot.
 It is built using Spring MVC architecture

 The following are the clasess implemented <br />